 This model of care could reduce the time between low back pain onset to diagnosis by years.
 Not only will that greatly improve quality of life for people living with the pain of axial spondyloarthritis, especially in the prime of young adulthood, but it will also relieve pressure on the health system both in primary care and rheumatology.

 About the researcher

 Dr. Raja Rampersaud is a professor at the University of Toronto and a clinician-scientist at the University Health Network.
-His research on interprofessional model of care for screening and referral for low back pain for axial spondyloarthritis was supported by an Arthritis Society Strategic Operating Grant awarded in 2014.
-Dr. Rampersaud also volunteers as an advisor on the Arthritis Society’s Integrated Scientific and Medical Advisory Committee.
+His research on interprofessional model of care for screening and referral for low back pain for axial spondyloarthritis was supported by an Arthritis Society Canada Strategic Operating Grant awarded in 2014.
+Dr. Rampersaud also volunteers as an advisor on the Arthritis Society Canada’s Integrated Scientific and Medical Advisory Committee.